ramanagali/Interview_Guide/Cloud_DevOps_Interview_Questions.md

-# Cloud DevOps Engineer Architect Interview Questions
+# Cloud DevOps Engineer/Architect Interview Questions for Experienced Professionals

 ### Web Technologies
 What happens when type google.com in browser and enter ?